Activities and Opportunities

 Each year the Immunology Program sponsors a student-organized research retreat, which includes student talks, poster sessions, and a keynote speaker.
 The retreat is considered to be valuable time away from the laboratory allowing students and faculty to become better acquainted with each other.

-For more information regarding the research retreat, please contact Immunology Program Coordinator, Teasha Barker.
+The 2020 Immunology Program Retreat has been postponed until further notice.
+If you have questions regarding the research retreat, please contact Immunology Program Coordinator, Teasha Barker.